Jiangshan00001/pyvcdr/README.md

         #(6250, '1')
         #。。。
 ```
-second is read data by time:
+second is access data by time:
 ```
     for i in a.time_values:
         print('time:', i[0], '. sig:', i[1], '. val:', i[2])